 Effective May 30, 2007, MEDCO entered into a management agreement with Capstone On-Campus Management, LLC (COCM) pursuant to which COCM provides certain management, leasing and administrative services for the Project.
 The agreement had a term of ten years, expiring June 30, 2017, and provided for a fee beginning on January 1, 2008 of \$12,500 per month, increased by a factor equal to the change in the Consumer Price Index as defined for each consecutive year thereafter.
 The agreement was consolidated, amended and restated on July 26, 2012 in conjunction with the acquisition of Millennium Hall Student Housing.
 The amended, consolidated and restated agreement provides for a fee of \$25,000 per month beginning on July 1, 2012, increased by a factor equal to the change in Consumer Price Index as defined for each consecutive year thereafter.
 The amended, consolidated, and restated agreement expired on June 30, 2018, however, the agreement was amended on June 29, 2018 to extend the term through June 30, 2019, continuing thereafter for successive one year terms unless sooner terminated.
 Subject to the provisions of the agreement, 25% of the fee is subordinated and paid in two installments, January and July of each lease year beginning January 2013, to the extent that revenues are available after payment of debt service and other items as defined.
 Any portion of the fee earned but not paid in one lease year may be carried over for payment in the next year in which revenues are sufficient for such purpose.
-Management fee expense was \$387,404 and \$355,224, for the years ended June 30, 2023 and 2022, respectively.
-Management fees payable totaled \$409,985 and \$311,123 as of June 30, 2023 and 2022, respectively, and are included in accounts payable and accrued expenses on the accompanying statements of net position.
+Management fee expense was \$398,907 and \$387,404, for the years ended June 30, 2024 and 2023, respectively.
+Management fees payable totaled \$106,792 and \$409,985 as of June 30, 2024 and 2023, respectively, and are included in accounts payable and accrued expenses on the accompanying statements of net position.

 Pursuant to the trust indenture dated May 1, 2007, first supplemental trust indenture dated July 1, 2012, and second supplemental trust indenture dated May 1, 2017, MEDCO is entitled to an issuer's fee and an administrative service fee for administrative support and other services provided.
 The issuer's fee is 0.1% of the principal amount of the outstanding bonds.
+Any issuer fee not paid within 10 days of the release date is subject to an additional fee equal to the Wall Street Journal prime rate plus 4.0%.
 The administrative fee is 0.5% of revenues, paid in arrears.
+Issuer's fees were \$32,360 and administrative fees were \$55,755 for the year ended June 30, 2024.
 Issuer's fees were \$34,235 and administrative fees were \$52,269 for the year ended June 30, 2023.
-Issuer's fees were \$36,045 and administrative fees were \$40,441 for the year ended June 30, 2022.
-Administrative fees payable totaled \$165,397 and \$113,127 as of June 30, 2023 and 2022, respectively, and are included in accounts payable and accrued expenses on the accompanying statements of net position.
+Interest incurred on past due administrative fees totaled \$22,448 and \$0 for the years ended June 30, 2024 and 2023, respectively.
+Issuer's and administrative fees payable, including interest, totaled \$81,335 and \$165,397 as of June 30, 2024 and 2023, respectively, and are included in accounts payable and accrued expenses on the accompanying statements of net position.

-Notes to Financial Statements For the Years Ended June 30, 2023 and 2022
+Notes to Financial Statements For the Years Ended June 30, 2024 and 2023